 The IDHA was my first real event, and although it was smaller-scale than the award shows we’re all familiar with from TV, it was definitely a great learning experience.
 Here are my tips on how to succeed when working a similar event:

 - Always smile and be personable.
 It doesn’t matter if you’re dealing with an independent designer you’ve never heard of or Anna Wintour; you’re catering to them for the night, and looking unhappy is definitely not what anyone wants to see at an exciting event!
 Even if a guest isn’t exactly nice to you, it’s important to kill them with kindness!

 - Dress comfortably!
-Whatever attire you're asked to wear, make sure you wear the most comfortable pieces you have.
-Heels are probably a no-no unless you're going to be photographed, but you still want to look make sure you look classy and stylish.
-This is what I wore, since I had to wear all black:
+Whatever attire you’re asked to wear, make sure you wear the most comfortable pieces you have.
+Heels are probably a no-no unless you’re going to be photographed, but you still want to look make sure you look classy and stylish.
+I wore a blazer, tank, and leggings.

 - If you have a chance, talk to anyone and everyone that you can.
 At this specific event, there were lots of volunteers, so we did have some down time.
 I spoke to interns from another PR firm (more on this later), interns from Badgley Mischka and Kate Spade, and even some of the staff of InStyle!
 It’s so cool to hear about other people’s experiences to see how they mirror your own.

 - Try to get a gift bag!
 If there are extra gift bags (which we helped assemble!), try and ask someone if you can have one if you’re not already offered one.
 I just discovered my newest makeup obsession (it now takes me under 5 minutes to apply liquid eyeliner when it used to take me at least an hour) because Mark by Avon was a sponsor and featured products in the gift bag.
 If your company has lots of leftover gift bags, it’s likely they’ll let you have one!